(March 2023) UPDATE : I have a new batch of this material available.

 This material is well above the water line of the river (except during extreme floods), so the fossils found in this material have beautiful coloration compared to the black-colored specimens recovered from the river.
 I have found some gorgeous blue megalodon teeth in this micro-matrix.
 Bone fragments are creamy white.

 I am offering chunks of this material for collectors, educators, and paleontologists.
 This is raw material recovered directly from the locality and shipped to you in USPS Priority Flat Rate boxes.
 All of these chunks were broken off from larger, boulder-sized, pieces - so the components range in size from tiny to large, despite the size of the chunk itself.
 You are absolutely guaranteed to find micro-fossils, shark teeth, bone fragments, and other specimens in these chunks.

 My advice for breaking these up is this : be slow and careful.
-You can wet the chunk and that will make it fall apart easily, since this material is quite friable when dry.
+You can wet the chunk and that will make it fall apart easily, since this material is quite friable.
 Carefully crumble the material and sift the pieces to look for fossils.
 Tiny perfect fossils can be found if you pick apart the smaller pieces with dental tools or similar precision instruments.
 I also suggest screening the sandy-pebbly components with a fine mesh screen to filter out the sand and tiniest shell fragments.